0tso/pathfinding/docs/testing_and_benchmarks.md

 ### Graphs

-The graph below is composed of 10 000 different scenarios selected by random from all the available Starcraft 1 and Dragon Age: Origins scenarios.
+The graph below is composed of 10 000 different scenarios selected at random from all the available Starcraft 1 and Dragon Age: Origins scenarios.
 It measures execution time for A* and JPS.

 The x-axis is the optimal path length and the y-axis is the time it took the specific algorithm to find this optimal path.